chrismile/DiffTetVR/README.md

 python setup.py install
 ```

+Using `pip install .` is currently not supported, however, I would be grateful for any hints in the
+[issue tracker](https://github.com/chrismile/LineVis/issues) if there is someone familiar with the necessary changes.
+Currently, `data_files` is used to copy shaders and a `.pyi` file, which is however not compatible with pip.

-If it should be installed in a Conda environment, activate the corresponding environment first as follows.
+If the package should be installed in a Conda environment, activate the corresponding environment first as follows.

 ```sh
 . "$HOME/miniconda3/etc/profile.d/conda.sh"